JocysCom/ShellScripts/README.md

 ## What are benefits of this system?

-a)	Organized and smaller configuration files.
+1. Organized and smaller configuration files.
-b)	Source control client won’t give you warnings about changed _Web.config_ or _App.Config_ file after you switch project environment.
+2. Source control client won’t give you warnings about changed _Web.config_ or _App.Config_ file after you switch project environment.

 ## How to use it in Visual Studio project Publishing Scripts?